Bhutan: Learning a New Cuisine

 The impressive Punakha dzong circled by lavender Jacaranda trees was the only visual break we got from vast stretches of verdant landscape in front of us.

 Thimphu’s Centenary weekend market:

-For any traveler interested in food, the Centenary farmers’ weekend market is the place to be.
-How exotic could vegetables and mushroom get?
-A visit there is huge learning experience of all things wild.
+For any traveler interested in food, the Centenary Farmers’ weekend market is the place to be.
+How exotic could vegetables and mushrooms get?
+A visit there is a huge learning experience of all things wild.

-In Paro I had eaten ear mushroom with cheese and loved it.
-I found that the Agriculture ministry had listed 350 wild mushroom species out of which 100 were edible.
-Locally called ‘shamu’, mushrooms have many varieties.
-In Punakha I saw big and brown mushrooms (Phochu shamu) harvested from dense forest.
-Sisi shamu is one orange coloured wild fungus that is sought after.
+In Paro, I had eaten ear mushrooms with cheese and loved it.
+I found that the Agriculture Ministry had listed 350 wild mushroom species out of which 100 were edible.
+Locally called ‘Shamu’, mushrooms have many varieties.
+In Punakha I saw big and brown mushrooms (Phochu Shamu) harvested from the dense forest.
+Sisi Shamu is one orange-colored wild fungus that is sought after.

 It is the matsutake (pine mushroom) harvested in the autumn that is most cherished.
 Packed with proteins and Vitamin B, the seasonal delicacy is much sought after by gastronomes around the world.

 Ara is made from fermented rice, wheat or corn.
-Mixed with yeast and stored for months it is distilled using traditional method on wood fire.
-It has smoky flavor and tastes really strong with alcohol content more than whisky.
+Mixed with yeast and stored for months it is distilled using the traditional method on a wood fire.
+It has a smoky flavor and tastes really strong with alcohol content– more than whiskey.

 Go for its buffet meal.

 The Bhutan Kitchen(container for ara liquor) and hanging red chilies.
 Go for a less spicy buffet meal.
 Ama restaurant Norzin Lam Go for Shamu datshi and Bhutanese meal.

 Favorite with office-goers go for sikam (pork), shakam (beef) and fresh ferns.